jarun/bcal/README.md

 #### Dependencies

 `bcal` is written in C and depends on standard libc and libreadline.
-It tries GNU `bc` for expressions it cannot resolve.
+It invokes GNU `bc` for non-storage expressions.

 #### From a package manager